-Two giant pandas have arrived in Edinburgh, after a nine-hour journey from China.
+Two giant pandas have arrived in Edinburgh after flying to Scotland from China.

 The specially-chartered flight for Edinburgh Zoo's new residents, Tian Tian and Yang Guang, touched down just after 13:00.